sagemath/trac_to_gh/Issue 6584.md

 # Issue 6584: Use pari to do ideal intersections

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6584

 Original creator: fwclarke